Cozy Mystery, Joss Miller Mysteries

 My eyes popped open and my vision blurred.
 Then it cleared.

 My fellow barista Briana Jones stood next to me with concern in her eyes.
-“Girlfriend, are you alright?
+“Are you alright?
 You don’t look so good.”

-Briana shook her head, her eyes roamed my face.
-She’d known me for about two years now as a co-worker and a friend.
-Briana also valued privacy and smiled back at me.
+Briana shook her head, her eyes searched my face.
+She’d known me for about two years as a co-worker, neighbor and a friend.
+Briana also valued privacy and gave me an understanding look.
 “No, it’s still quiet.
 Fay was looking for you.
 She’s next door in the center.”

 “Great.
 I could use a break.
 Are you okay working the counter?”

-“Of course.”
-Briana touched my arm.
+“Of course.
+And, Joss,” Briana touched my arm.
 “You can talk to me.
 I know it has to be hard to be here sometimes.
 I don’t know how you do it.”

 I took a deep cleansing breath.
 “I’m fine.
 Really.”
 Yep, Briana knew me too well.
 So did my boss.
-I moved quickly towards the front of the cafe, skirting around the counter towards the left.
-Everyone wanted to keep things normal for me.
-I was grateful for their thoughtfulness.
+I moved quickly toward the front of the café, skirting around the counter toward the left.
+Everyone wanted to keep things normal for me, and I was grateful for their thoughtfulness.

-And I’d hoped my memories of the attack this past summer here at the cafe would fade away.
+I’d hoped my memories of the attack this past summer here at the café would fade away.
 But they lingered like a heavy weight on my mind.
-Most days I was fine.
+Most days, I was fine.
 But today started out differently.

 My next door neighbor, Eugeena Patterson-Jones shared that verse with me.
-I’d wrote it down and placed it on my bedroom mirror.
+I’d written it down and placed it on my bedroom mirror.

 I repeated it as I left behind the scent of coffee and soft jazz to step over the threshold into the new center.
-In just a few months, Sugar Creek Cafe had merged with the neighboring building, a former craft store.
-Brand new double glass doors now led from inside the cafe to the Rebecca Montgomery Art Center.
-The official opening wasn’t until the first of the year.
-But my boss Fay Everett and I had been involved in plans for the new space, which expanded the cafe.
+In just a few months, Sugar Creek Café had merged with the neighboring building, a former craft store.
+Brand new double glass doors now led from inside the café to the Rebecca Montgomery Art Center.
+My boss Fay Everett and I had been involved in the plans for the new space, which expanded the café.
 Fay had tapped into her artistic side painting a colorful mural on the back wall.
 Not an artist myself, I had fun joining in.

 It had been a kind of therapy that I needed.
-It’s hard to think about but over a year ago I found the body of Maggie Nelson, the owner of the Crafty Corner.
-Just this past summer, I managed to escape with my life from a crazed man.
-Both experiences had affected me more than I like to admit.
+It was hard to think about, but over a year ago, I found the body of Maggie Nelson, the owner of the Crafty Corner.
+And then, this past summer, I managed to escape with my life from a crazed man.
+Both experiences had affected me more than I liked to admit.
 Through prayer and talking to my therapist, I was determined to move past my moments of PTSD.

-I paused as the glass door swung shut behind me and faced the large open windows.
+The glass door swung shut behind me and I paused, facing the large open windows.
 The sun shone bright and I welcomed the warmth on my face.
 That and the quiet open area grounded me.
-Even though I’ve been in this space multiple times, I still stared in amazement at the no longer recognizable former craft store.
+Even though I’d been in this space multiple times, I still stared in amazement at the no longer recognizable former craft store.

 I vaguely remembered the shelves with colorful yarn, spools of fabric and floral arrangements.
-Fresh paint and sawdust lingered in the air as workers continued to build walls that divided the space for classrooms.
-In the corner, were boxes of chairs and tables ready to be assembled.
+Fresh paint and sawdust lingered in the air as workers continued construction inside the classrooms.
+In the corner were boxes of chairs and tables ready to be assembled.

 I glanced over at the framed photo of Rebecca that would greet visitors when they entered the center.
 She’d left a legacy of murals all across Charleston before her tragic death.
 The center was a fitting tribute to her memory.